 The Armenians stand out in Lebanon for having preserved their culture through the generations, including keeping their language and traditions alive, while totally integrating into the Lebanese society and ways of life.

-Rich and flavorsome, their cuisine has kept to its authenticity as the community has thrived to preserve their heritage.
+Rich and flavorsome, their cuisine has kept to its authenticity as the community has thrived to preserve its heritage.

 A traditional Armenian restaurant in both its cuisine and decor, Baguer has also a lovely terrace where guests can enjoy dining at night, from 7 pm to 11 pm.
 The restaurant opens daily from noon to 6 pm.